FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ProTools.md

 ### The SPATSync (aka dummy bus) and why

-Quite simply, all tracks or Aux object tracks that have a SPAT SEND need to be outputting to a common bus that is then feeding to each the input SPAT RETURN buses.
+Quite simply, all tracks or Aux object tracks that have a SPAT SEND need to be outputting to a common bus that is then feeding to each the input SPAT RETURN buses, in order for the SPAT Send to be computed before the SPAT Return.
 Using FLUX:: Immersive Pro Tools templates and sessions provided prevents the user having to do these steps.

 A simple, nice and clean way to handle SPATSync bus for all scenarios and formats is to create a 16-channels ambisonic dummy bus (the largest bus that Pro Tools supports) and include all the sub arrangements from mono all the way to 3rd order ambisonic: HOA3, HOA2,  HOA1, Atmos 7.1.2, 7.1, 6.1, 5.1, 5, 4, LCR, Stereo and Mono.
 Whatever the track format SPAT SEND plug-in is, it can be sent to this dummy bus that can handle all the formats.
 Then all these buses are available to feed any SPAT RETURN whatever the channel count.

-This is the strategy used in templates
+This is the strategy used in templates.

 ### Pro Tools license versions